mahroofpk/java-github-cicd-eks-terraform/README.md

 `terraform apply -auto-approve`

-Once the cluster and related components are launched, Run this command to access the cluster from local machine
+Once the cluster and related components are launched, Run this command to access the cluster from the local machine

 `aws eks update-kubeconfig --region us-west-1 --name java-demo-eks`

 Verify the cluster access by running -
 `kubectl get nodes`

-If you see the kubernetes nodes in output, That means we're able to connect to EKS cluster from local.
+If you see the Kubernetes nodes in the output, That means we're able to connect to the EKS cluster from local.

 Let's now create the ECR repository